 In this guide, we’ll explore the duration of trademark rights, what causes trademark expiration, and how to keep your trademark active and enforceable for the long haul.

-What Is a Trademark and Why It Matters
+What Is a Trademark and Why Does It Matter?

 A trademark can be anything from a logo to a phrase or symbol that distinguishes your products or services from others in the market.
-It’s a cornerstone of brand identity and helps build trust with your customers.
+It is a cornerstone of your brand identity and builds trust with your customers.

-Registering your trademark ensures you have exclusive rights to use it and provides legal tools to protect it.
-But like most legal protections, trademarks don’t last forever—unless you take steps to maintain them.
+By registering your trademark, you secure exclusive rights to use it and gain legal tools to protect it.
+However, like most legal protections, trademarks don’t last forever—unless you take steps to maintain them.

 So, How Long Does a Trademark Last?